t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 * "application/exi" for EXI {{W3C.REC-exi-20110310}}
 * "application/senml+json" and "application/senml+cbor" for Sensor Measurement Lists (SenML) data {{RFC8428}}

-A full list of registered Internet Media Types is available at the IANA registry {{IANA-media-types}} and numerical media types registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.
+A full list of registered Internet Media Types is available at the IANA registry {{IANA-media-types}} and numerical identifiers for media-types, parameters, and content-codings registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.

+The terms "media-type", "content-type" (media-type with parameters), and "content-format" (short identifier of content-type and content-coding, abbreviated for historical reasons "ct") are often used when referring to representation formats used with CoAP.
+The differences between these terms are discussed in more detail in {{I-D.bormann-core-media-content-type-format}}.

 ## HTTP/CoAP Methods {#sec-methods}